 Engineered hardwood takes the crown for moisture resistance.
 With the option for a thin, rigid, SPC core, engineered hardwood is completely waterproof.
 It’s the ideal floor for bathrooms, kitchens, and other high moisture areas.
 Meanwhile, laminate can be installed in ways that increase its resistance to moisture, but it’s not completely waterproof.

 Winner: Engineered hardwood

 Laminate is far easier to maintain than engineered wood flooring.
-Engineered hardwood is easy to clean, but you have to keep up with waxing and refinishing to maintain its beauty.
-The material also has more holes and grains that can collect dirt, while laminate is smooth and easy to wipe clean.
+Engineered hardwood is easy to clean, but the material also has more holes and grains that can collect dirt, while laminate is smooth and easy to wipe clean.

 Laminate installation is more of a DIY endeavor than engineered wood floors.
-Installing laminate planks doesn’t require any nailing or glue, like engineered hardwood.
+Installing laminate planks doesn’t require any nailing or glue, like some types of engineered hardwood.
 It’s a simple interlocking tongue-and-groove system that can typically be installed in a day.
 If you’re a DIY go-getter, laminate flooring is for you.

 Related content >> How to Install Laminate Flooring

 Pet owners love laminate floors for their scratch-resistant superpowers.
 The problem with natural wood is that scratches from pet nails or even scents from their accidents can be tricky to remove.
 Laminate floors are more forgiving to our pets.

 Engineered wood is back in the game!
 Since these floors reuse wood scraps and organic materials, engineered hardwood is the more environmentally friendly option.
 Though laminate manufacturers get points for making progress in sustainability by using more recyclable materials.